<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 Bias in leadership doesn’t always look like overt discrimination.
 More often, it’s subtle and systemic.
 It plays out in the day-to-day decisions around hiring, promotions, team dynamics and feedback.
 The most common biases affecting leadership performance are the contrast effect and recency bias

 When people find themselves unfairly stacked up against a colleague who seems to be the 'gold standard', that's when the contrast effect is at play.
-Here, leaders judge performance based on comparisons rather than clear, consistent criteria.
 It distorts reviews and sidelines strong performers simply because their style or strengths look different.
 Add recency bias to the mix, where one recent slip-up outweighs months of solid work, and it’s easy to see how demoralising things can get.
-When leaders aren’t aware of these biases, great talent gets overlooked and trust erodes quickly.

 From hiring bias and friendship bias, to the halo effect and familiarity bias, the cumulative result is a workplace that is less fair, less inclusive and ultimately, less high-performing.
+When leaders aren’t aware of these biases, great talent gets overlooked and trust erodes quickly.

 Neuroplasticity: Rewiring the Leadership Mindset

 Neuroplasticity is the brain's ability to rewire itself through experience and practice.
-It’s the reason we can learn new skills, change habits, and shift thought patterns even well into adulthood.
+It’s the reason we can learn new skills, change habits and shift thought patterns even well into adulthood.
 And it’s one of the most promising tools we have for transforming leadership bias.

 Through regular mindfulness practices, such as reflection, journaling, bias recognition exercises, or simply pausing before decision-making, leaders can interrupt the automatic mental pathways that reinforce biased behaviour.
 So what can you do in your leadership development journey?

 • Turn breakdowns into breakthroughs.
 When bias appears, use it as an opportunity to shift policy, mindset, or team dynamics for the better.
-Our Breakdowns to Breakthroughs Tool© provides a framework to support leaders and their teams to declare breakdowns, transforming bias gaps into a path for success.

 Building a Bias-Resistant Culture